 An “all-in-one” solution refers to software that combines several different functions – such as accounting, billing/invoicing, workforce management, benefits, etc. – all into one platform.

-When I refer to “best of breed”, I’m talking about an individual software solution focused on performing a few functions very well – such as time tracking, expenses, or document management.
+When I refer to “best of breed”, I’m talking about an individual software solution focused on performing a few functions very well – such as time tracking software, expense management, or document management.
 Often, best of breed solutions are built to integrate with other software in order to enhance that software’s functionality, or fill in specific functionality gaps.

 In theory, the all-in-one solution seems like the logical choice.
 The perceived benefits are: